McCartney Kessler: 2024: Major & WTA Tour debuts, first title

 Kessler made her WTA Tour debut at the Auckland Open after qualifying.
 She lost in the first round to Lulu Sun.

 For her major debut, she received a wildcard for the Australian Open, after winning the USTA's Wild Card Challenge, and reached the second round, recording her first major match win over qualifier Fiona Ferro.
 She lost in the second round to Linda Nosková.

 In February, she won the biggest title of her career to that date at the WTA 125 in Puerto Vallarta, defeating Taylah Preston in the final.

 In March, she received a wildcard from the Indian Wells Open making her WTA 1000 debut there, losing to Nuria Párrizas Díaz in the first round.
 In April, she entered the main draw of the WTA 500 Charleston Open as a lucky loser, making her debut at this level.
 She lost in the first round to Caroline Wozniacki.

-Kessler qualified for the Wimbledon, making her debut at this Grand Slam tournament, losing to ninth seed Maria Sakkari in the first round.
+Kessler qualified for Wimbledon, making her debut at the grass court major, losing to ninth seed Maria Sakkari in the first round.

 Following winning a W100 title in Landisville, Pennsylvania, she reached the top 100 on 12 August 2024.

-At the Tennis in Cleveland, she reached her first WTA Tour quarterfinal by defeating fellow wildcard Katrina Scott and fourth seed Wang Xinyu for her first top 50 win.
+At Tennis in the Land, she reached her first WTA Tour quarterfinal by defeating fellow wildcard entrant Katrina Scott and fourth seed Wang Xinyu for her first top 50 win.
 Next, she defeated Arantxa Rus in straight sets.
 Kessler reached her first final with a come-from-behind three set victory over fifth seed Anastasia Potapova, for her second top 50 win, and won her maiden Tour title defeating top seed Beatriz Haddad Maia.

 She also received a wildcard for the US Open making her debut at her home Grand Slam event, losing in the first round to 19th seed Marta Kostyuk.